Vizyone/Spotlight/README.md

 * User can see events without creating account.
 * User can select events to get more information about.
+* User can search for events by date
 * User can buy tickets for events they are interested in.
 * User can create an acount to buy tickets for events
 * User can select a profile picture